-Iosco county’s new baby born to Tawas couple
+Iosco County’s new baby born to Tawas couple

 Both parents grew up in Tawas Township and now live there on farmland.

 Papa Michalski runs a small contracting business through J.G.
 Michalski.
-Mama Gross works for Lake Effects Hair Salon.
+Mama Groff works for Lake Effects Hair Salon.

-“I’m excited to see what it’s like with two boys,” said Mama Gross.
+“I’m excited to see what it’s like with two boys,” said Mama Groff.
 “It’ll be fun.”

 Papa Michalski expressed hope for the two boys’ futures.
 As parents, they will be there to guide them into becoming good young men.